 The installation of 51 transparent seated military figures in Penshurst Church for Remembrance Day in 2016, the centenary of the Battle of the Somme, lit a touch paper in the souls of all who saw it.
 The poppies at the Tower of London demonstrated the sheer scale of the sacrifice, so ‘There But Not There’, as the Penshurst installation was named, would bring home how every community, large and small, were deeply affected.

-Wisborough Green was proud to have been asked to be a ‘Pathfinder Parish’ in the ‘There But Not There’ aim to place a figure, representing each of the names on war memorials, into their place of worship, their school, their workplace or wherever their absence was keenly felt, for as many as possible of the names on local war memorials, around the country.
+Wisborough Green was proud to have been asked to be a ‘Pathfinder Parish’ in the ‘There But Not There’ aim to place a figure, representing each of the names on war memorials, into their place of worship, their school, their workplace or wherever their absence was keenly felt, around the country.

-There were 21 men who did not return to Wisborough Green and Loxwood (one ward at that time) and their names are listed on the village War Memorial.
+There were 21 men who did not return to Wisborough Green and their names are listed on the village War Memorial.
 These men will be back within the village community from Thursday 20th September until Thursday 15th November 2018, sitting in St Peter ad Vincula church as they may well have as part of the congregation.
 The church will be open from 7.30 am until dusk; services will continue.
-Residents and visitors will be encouraged to sit with our fallen, remember and reflect on their courage and the ultimate sacrifice of those who did not return.
+Residents and visitors will be encouraged to sit with the fallen, remember and reflect on their courage and the ultimate sacrifice of those who did not return.
 Please do join us for this moving and reflective time.